chrira/ms-techlab/06-operators.md

 oc new-project operator-userXY
 ```

-Subscribe to the etcd operator:
+Subscribe to the etcd operator, by creating a file called `etcd-subscription.yaml` with the following content:

 ```yaml
 # etcd-subscription.yaml